 The impact of the mural and the video archive has since reached far beyond Tijuana.
 The story has gained international coverage beyond just the United States and Mexico — or even English and Spanish news outlets.

-“We also had coverage on the mural in French media and also in Brazil and then other countries like Japan that wanted to shed light on the artivism aspect of painting the U.S.-Mexico border wall,” Santana said.
+“We also had coverage on the mural in French media and also in Brazil and then other countries like Japan that wanted to shed light on the artivism aspect of painting the U.S.-Mexico border wall,” De La Cruz said.

 Click here, select “College of Arts and Humanities.”